ivan-hc/AM/README.md

 ------------------------------------------------------------------------
 # What programs can be installed
 "AM"/"AppMan" installs, removes, updates and manages only standalone programs, ie those programs that can be run from a single directory in which they are contained.
 The database aims to be a reference point where you can download all the AppImage packages scattered around the web, otherwise unobtainable, as you would expect from any package manager, through specific installation scripts for each application, as happens with the AUR PKGBUILDs, on Arch Linux.
-You can see all of them [here](https://github.com/ivan-hc/AM/tree/main/programs)", divided by architecture.
+You can see all of them [here](https://github.com/ivan-hc/AM/tree/main/programs), divided by architecture.

-NOTE that currently my work focuses on applications for x86_64 architecture, but it is possible to extend "AM" to all other available architectures.
-If you are interested, you can deliberately join this project to improve the lists above.
+NOTE that currently my work focuses on applications for [x86_64](https://github.com/ivan-hc/AM/tree/main/programs/x86_64) architecture, but it is possible to extend "AM" to all other available architectures.
+If you are interested, you can deliberately join this project to improve the available lists.

 1. **PROGRAMS**, they are taken:
 - from official sources (see Firefox, Thunderbird, Blender, NodeJS, Chromium Latest, Platform Tools...);